Pretence Or pretence – British vs. American English

 • The pretentiousness of the gala was obvious.

-“Pretence” or “pretence” as a verb
+“Pretence” or “pretense” as a verb

-The verb form of the noun “pretence/pretence” is “to pretend” in both British and American English.
+The verb form of the noun “pretence/pretense” is “to pretend” in both British and American English.
 There is no variation in spelling for this verb between the two variants of English, making it consistent across both dialects.
 The following examples show how to apply “to pretend” correctly in sentences.

 • The children pretend to be explorers.